 Did you know ?

 While wind turbines have been used to produce electricity since the end of the 19th century, it was not until the 1970s, after the first oil crisis, that onshore wind really began to take off, particularly in Denmark.
 And it was Denmark too that installed the first offshore wind turbine, in 1991.
 In 2021, in Europe, there were 116 offshore wind farms in 12 countries, representing a total of 5,000 turbines.
 The floating offshore wind sector is emerging in Europe with the installation, off the coast of Scotland, of two windfarms: Equinor’s HyWind site (30 MW) in 2017 and Kincardine (50 MW) in 2021.
-The new farm, designed by Equinor, Hywind Tampen, is set to beat a new record, with a total capacity of 88 MW.
-Four similar projects are underway in France, three of which are located in the Mediterranean.
+The new farm of Equinor, Hywind Tampen, is set to beat a new record, with a total capacity of 88 MW.
+Its production began at the end of 2022.
+Four parks are underway in France, three of which are located in the Mediterranean, including that of Provence Gand Large with a capacity of 25MW for which IFPEN participated in the dimensioning of the floating foundations.
+Its achievement is scheduled for the second half of 2023.

 Global onshore wind energy potential, according to the World Wind Energy Association (WWEA), would make it possible to provide around 200,000 TWh of electricity per year, assuming turbines operate for 2,100 hours during the year.